haidarnasralla/exhibition-curation-platform/README.md

 A lightweight, minimalist web app for exploring and curating artworks from public museum collections.
 Built as part of the Techreturners consultancy programme.

-## 🚀 Deployment
+## 🚀 Hosting

-This project is deployed via Netlify.
+This project is hosted on Netlify.
 You can view it [here](https://exhibition-curation-platform.netlify.app/).

 ## 🧰 Stack
 - React (Vite)